xiix0/scam/README.md

-You have the power to influence all with whom you come in contact.
+Try to value useful qualities in one who loves you.